Corporate Social Responsibility: definition

 • These are actions to be taken to improve the working environment for employees.
 These are policies to be implemented in factories, for example: shorter working hours, more frequent breaks, etc.

-• Promote diversity: in concrete terms, promote more women to key positions or more socially diverse profiles.
+• Promoting diversity: in concrete terms, promoting more women to key positions or more socially diverse profiles.

 • Governance

-• In concrete terms, this means ensuring that company profits are reinvested in employees, combating tax evasion, and so on.
+• In practical terms, this means ensuring that company profits are reinvested in employees, combating tax evasion and so on.

-We're now going to look at examples of companies that have implemented successful CSR (Corporate Social Responsibility) policies.
-It's up to you to draw inspiration from them, or to implement them on your own scale.
+We will now look at examples of companies that have implemented successful CSR (Corporate Social Responsibility) policies.
+It's up to you to take inspiration from them or to implement them on your own scale.

 The American giant is known for taking a stand.
 Its CEO, Sundar Pichai, has often spoken out against Donald Trump's comments, for example.
-Google also pursues an environmentally-friendly CSR policy.
-Google also has the highest CSR score due, thanks in part to its data centers, which consume 50% less energy than others in the world.
-They have also committed over a billion dollars to renewable energy projects, and enable other companies to reduce their environmental impact through services such as Gmail.
+Google also pursues a CSR policy that respects the environment.
+Google also has the highest CSR score due, thanks in part to its data centres, which consume 50 % less energy than others in the world.
+They have also committed over a billion dollars to renewable energy projects and enable other companies to reduce their environmental impact through services such as Gmail.

 Netflix & Spotify: employee well-being

-Netflix and Spotify, meanwhile, have invested in the well-being of their employees and their families.
-Netflix, for example, offers 52 weeks of parental leave, which employees can choose to take when their child is born or at another time.
+Netflix and Spotify have invested in the well-being of their employees and their families.
+Netflix, for example, offers 52 weeks' parental leave, which employees can choose to take when their child is born or at another time.
 Spotify offers 24 weeks.

 Ford Motor Company: electrification

 Ford plans to reduce its greenhouse gas emissions by using its EcoBoost engine.
 The company also plans to introduce 40 electric vehicles (electric and hybrid) by 2022, representing an investment of $11 billion.
 According to Ford: "We're all in this together.
 We're taking our most iconic consumer vehicles, and we're electrifying them.
-If we're going to succeed with electrification, we need to do it with vehicles that are already popular."
+If we want electrification to succeed, we have to do it with vehicles that are already popular."

-What's more, Ford's American dealerships use green energy to power their sites, reducing their electricity consumption and becoming self-sufficient in energy.
+What's more, Ford dealers in the US are using green energy to power their sites, reduce their electricity consumption and become self-sufficient in energy.

 Alan: transparency

-French start-up Alan has distinguished itself by its transparency in a market sorely lacking in it: insurance.
-Internally, the company has chosen to put this transparency into practice by making public the salary scales of all its employees.
+The French start-up Alan has made a name for itself through its transparency in a market where this was sorely lacking: insurance.
+Internally, the company has chosen to put this transparency into practice by making the salary scales of all its employees public.
 The aim?
 To create an environment of trust within the company.
-Employees are paid according to their position, and each year a bonus is added with years of experience.
+Employees are paid according to their position and each year a bonus is added with years of experience.

 Starbucks: giving the most vulnerable a chance